 While alcoholism is an illness that can certainly be treated and managed effectively on an ongoing basis, there is currently no cure.
-With the right treatment programme and a real desire to achieve long-term sobriety, alcoholism can become a thing of the past.
+With the right alcohol rehab treatment programme and a real desire to achieve long-term sobriety, alcoholism can become a thing of the past.
 It will require a comprehensive treatment programme that incorporates a detox, coupled with behavioural therapy and medication (if appropriate).
 It should also be followed up with aftercare support and ongoing relapse prevention techniques.

 There has long been a debate over whether alcoholism is merely a behaviour that can be modified or an actual disease requiring medical treatment.
 The American Medical Association (AMA) was one of the first organisations to classify alcoholism as a disease in 1956.
 Decades later, the World Health Organisation’s International Classification of Diseases listed alcoholism as both a psychiatric and medical condition.